braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/users_and_subscriptions.md

 #### Automatic opt-in (default)

 By default, Braze sets a user's push subscription state to `Opted-In` when they first authorize push notifications for your app.
-Braze also does this when a user re-authorizes your permissions after previously revoking them.
+Braze also does this when a user re-enables push permissions in their system settings after previously disabling them.

 To disable this default behavior, add the following property to your Xcode project's braze.xml file: